Reichenbar/elfin_s_robot/tutorial.md

 # Configuration
-Modify the parameters in the `elfin_drivers.yaml` file.
+Check the parameters in the `elfin_drivers.yaml` file.
+The parameter `elfin_ethernet_name` should be the same as the Ethernet name shown in Ubuntu Settings-Network.

 # Preparation
 1. Turn on the switch.
 Ensure the robot is connected to the control box with the black LAN cable and press the **POWER** button on the control box to turn on the robot.